dabeaz/curio/docs/devel.rst

 use Python's built-in ``open()`` function to open a file and yes you can obtain a low-level integer file descriptor for it.
 You might even be able to wrap it with a Curio ``FileStream()`` instance.
-However, under the covers, it's hard to say if it is going to operate in an async-friendly manner.
+However, under the hood, it's hard to say if it is going to operate in an async-friendly manner.
 Support for asynchronous file I/O has always been a bit dicey in most operating systems.
 Often it is nonexistent unless you resort to very specialized APIs such as the POSIX ``aio_*``